-Students will interview with a faculty advisor concerning interest in the Teacher Education program and successfully complete required classes (see "Course of Study") with a minimum of a 2.75 GPA.
+- interview with a faculty advisor concerning interest in the Teacher Education program. - successfully complete required classes (see "Course of Study") with a minimum of a 2.75 GPA.

 Sophomore Year

-Students will submit an official Praxis Core Academic Skills for Educators (CORE) report with prescribed minimum scores (Reading 156, Writing 158, Math 150) or a composite score of 464 or higher on the three Praxis Core subtests, with no individual subtest score more than four points below the required passing score for that subtest.
+- submit an official Praxis Core Academic Skills for Educators (CORE) report with prescribed minimum scores (Reading 156, Writing 158, Math 150) or a composite score of 464 or higher on the three Praxis Core subtests, with no individual subtest score more than four points below the required passing score for that subtest.
 (The exam must have been taken within the last five years.
 Information on test sites and registration is available directly from ETS at www.ets.org.
-CIU code is 5116.) or ACT or SAT scores with prescribed minimum scores (two-part SAT 1100, three-part SAT 1650, ACT 22) by October 1 or April 1 (depending on fourth semester), and successfully complete required classes (see "Course of Study") with a minimum of a 2.75 GPA.
+CIU code is 5116.) or ACT or SAT scores with prescribed minimum scores (two-part SAT 1100, ACT 22) by October 1 or April 1 (depending on fourth semester). - successfully complete required classes (see "Course of Study") with a minimum of a 2.75 GPA.